 The Track to Karloo Pools

-Karloo Pools Track begins at Heathcote Station, and you have a choice of doing it as an out and back or walking a loop via Uloola Track to Waterfall Station.
+Karloo Pools Track begins at Heathcote Station.
+You have a choice of doing it as an out and back or walking a loop via Uloola Track to Waterfall Station.

-While it can get hectic on the weekend on weekdays, you can often find you have the pool to yourself.
-The pool itself is one of the deepest, and we think when you can get here on a quiet day, most special in Royal National Park.
+While it can get hectic on the weekend, you can often find you have the pool to yourself on weekdays.
+The pool itself is one of the deepest, and we think it is most special in Royal National Park when you can get here on a quiet day.

 Tip: The water here is freezing!